-- Primary lesion is a painless, asymptomatic papule, followed by ulceration (chancre) and regional lymphadenopathy.
+- Primary lesion is typically a painless, asymptomatic papule, followed by a painless ulcer (chancre) and regional lymphadenopathy.

 - Chancre lasts 3-6 weeks and heals spontaneously.

-- Wide range of clinical manifestations but dominated by mucocutaneous and prodromal symptoms 3-10 weeks after appearance of primary chancre.
+- A wide range of clinical manifestations, dominated by prodromal symptoms and mucocutaneous manifestations 3-10 weeks after the appearance of the primary chancre.

-- Cutaneous manifestations – Generalized nonpruritic papulosquamous eruption including the palms and soles, with pink to violaceous, scaly papules.
+- Cutaneous manifestations – Generalized nonpruritic papulosquamous eruption including the palms and soles, with pink, violaceous, or copper-colored papules, each with a collarette of scale.
 Patchy alopecia of the scalp is also observed in secondary syphilis.

 - Mucocutaneous manifestations and prodromal symptoms last 3-12 weeks and resolve spontaneously.